DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/getting-started-with-active-objects.md

 -   Launch `atlas-run` from the command line, and you should see the following message:

+    ``` text
-[INFO] refapp started successfully and available at http://localhost:5990/refapp [INFO] Type CTRL-C to exit
+    [INFO] refapp started successfully and available at http://localhost:5990/refapp
+    [INFO] Type CTRL-C to exit
+    ```

     Don't use `CTRL-C` to kill this instance!
 We will use `atlas-mvn package` to recompile our plugin and QuickReload will reload it for us, alleviating the need to restart refapp every time we make a change.

 -   Go to the following URL <a href="http://localhost:5990/refapp/plugins/servlet/upm" class="uri external-link">http://localhost:5990/refapp/plugins/servlet/upm</a> (if asked to log in, use admin/admin) and check that all the expected plugins are installed and enabled:
     -   ActiveObjects Plugin - OSGi Bundle
     -   Your plugin, which should appear under *groupId*.*artifactId*

 NOTE: If you're having issues, you might want to compare with <a href="https://bitbucket.org/atlassian_tutorial/ao-tutorial/src/85345ac3660e/ao-tutorial-stage1/" class="external-link">my version of the code</a>.